 State Supported Debts are obligations authorized by a specific stand-alone law of the State, passed for the purpose of obligating the State and payable by the State.
-These obligations may take the form of a Lease-purchase, a State funding commitment on a toll project, or a State funding commitment on a contract.
+These obligations may take the form of a Lease-purchase agreement.
+A September 4, 2020 decision of the Alaska Supreme Court eliminated the ability to issue obligations secured by, a State general fund funding commitment on a toll project, or a State general fund funding commitment on a contract.